ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 gam_rmse <- mean(rmses_gam_boot$t)
 {% endhighlight %}

-The root mean square error from this method is 1728, a very material improvement in model performance.
+The root mean square error from this method is 1728, a very material improvement in model performance; much less than 2015.

 The spatial spline (which was allowed to be as flexible as it needed) uses 27 effective degrees of freedom and the other splines another 30 (plus 60 or so from the parametric effects), taking this model to the most flexibility reasonable from the 1775 data points.